EmilHaldan/Kalaha-RL/README.md

 All parameters are almost certainly sub optimal.
 Pull-requests for better model configurations are welcome.

 Man_vs_Machine.py loads a trained model, and lets a human play against the first and only trained model.

+The model is not very good and often makes moves which are suboptimal.
+This is most likely due to the reward function only considering points gained per turn.